erezfree29/grouping_payments/README.md

 #### The app will enable users to monitor their payments.

-User can-Sign up, Sign in, Sign out(device gem used, Cloudinary gem used, Picture stored in Cloudinary server) User can create a Group while uploading a logo(Cloudinary gem used, Picture stored in Cloudinary server) Users can log transactions for any group created.
+-User can-Sign up, Sign in, Sign out(device gem used, Cloudinary gem used, Picture stored in Cloudinary server) -User can create a Group while uploading a logo(Cloudinary gem used, Picture stored in Cloudinary server) -Users can log transactions for any group created.
-User can view all groups(groups index) , where last for transactions for each group is shown(using will_paginate gem) User can view each group and all its transactions(using will_paginate gem) User can log an external one-off transaction
+-User can view all groups(groups index) , where last for transactions for each group is shown(using will_paginate gem) -User can view each group and all its transactions(using will_paginate gem) -User can log an external one-off transaction
-User can view all submitted transaction(using will_paginate gem)
+-User can view all submitted transaction(using will_paginate gem)

+##Extra feature
+-User can set up a transaction/entity to be defined a recurring transaction -A recurring_entity will be created with an entity_id attribute which links to the entity_id -A repeat attrubute will describe how often the entity/transaction needs to be repeated

 ## Built with